Our People .

 Currently a managing director with the Supply Chain Management Division, Michelle Gardner is a public health professional with 25 years of experience in technical assistance, business development, leadership, and management.
 She has a background developing and overseeing programming in reproductive health, maternal and child health, malaria, tuberculosis, and HIV/AIDS, focusing on public and private sector system strengthening.
-Previously, Ms. Gardner was senior vice president of the Global Health Division and chief of party on the USAID/Philippines Private Sector Mobilization for Family Health – Phase 2 project.
+Previously, Michelle was senior vice president of the Global Health Division and chief of party on the USAID/Philippines Private Sector Mobilization for Family Health – Phase 2 project.
 Before joining Chemonics, she worked with PATH, the World Health Organization, and the Population Council in Cambodia, Vietnam, Myanmar, Indonesia, and Thailand, leading public health research and technical assistance programs.
-Ms. Gardner holds a master’s degree in medical demography from the London School of Hygiene and Tropical Medicine and a bachelor’s degree in international relations from the London School of Economics and Political Science.
+Michelle holds a master’s degree in medical demography from the London School of Hygiene and Tropical Medicine and a bachelor’s degree in international relations from the London School of Economics and Political Science.

 by Michelle Gardner